Pulimet/ShPref-Library/README.md

 # ShPref-Library
-Shared Preferences helper library.

-ShPref is a small library that simplfies  getting and setting shared preferences on Android.
+ShPref is a small library that simplfies the way to get,set and remove shared preferences on Android.

 # Installation